enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 });
 ```

-If necessary, a bi-directional transform can be provided for two-way bindings by checking the second argument to the transform function to determine the direction the binding is firing:
+If necessary, a bi-directional transform may be provided for a two-way binding;
+check the second argument to the `transform` function to determine the direction
+in which the binding is firing:

 ```
         {from: ".$.slider.value", to: ".$.input.value", oneWay:false, transform: function(val, dir) {